-For this, go in Diagnosis (category Base system) or look at the footer of the webadmin.
+For this, go to Diagnosis (category Base system) or look at the footer of the webadmin.
 In the command line, you can use

 lsb_release -a and

-After upgrading, your python apps should be unavailable cause their virtual env need to be rebuild.
+After upgrading, your python apps should be unavailable because their virtual environment (venv) needs to be rebuilt.